 With nearly 40 years of experience in healthcare delivery and health services research, Lucy A. Savitz, PhD MB...
 Read Bio

-- Have a deeper familiarity with efforts to bring LHS to fruition, including workforce development.
+- Had a deeper familiarity with efforts to bring LHS to fruition, including workforce development.

-- Understand the challenges of embedded research and novel solutions.
+- Understood the challenges of embedded research and novel solutions.